Testosterone and Coronavirus/Covid-19

 Its findings were echoed by another study of 45 patients, including 35 men, in Hamburg in Germany.
 Researchers at the University Medical Centre Hamburg-Eppendorf found that more than two thirds of male Covid-19 patients admitted to intensive care showed low levels of testosterone, as did the majority of the Covid-19 patients who died.

-Low testosterone appears to allow the body’s immune system to go out of control, causing what is called a ‘cytokine storm’, inflaming the lungs and leading to acute respiratory distress and in many cases, death.
+Low testosterone appears to allow the body’s immune system to go out of control, causing what is called a ‘cytokine storm’.
+This inflames the lungs, leading to acute respiratory distress and in many cases, death.
 Speaking to the Daily Mail, Professor Gülsah Gabriel from the Leibniz Institute for Experimental Virology in Hamburg, said: “Low testosterone levels in men seem to be a risk factor for severe and even fatal disease outcome in men upon infection with so-called ‘cytokine inducing’ respiratory viruses.”

 On the other hand, another study from Italy looking at prostate cancer patients given testosterone-blocking drugs found they were less likely to die from Covid-19 than those not given the same therapy.